 • Advance quantum optics, hybrid quantum–classical systems and algorithms that connect fundamental discoveries with engineering applications

-• Establish a diverse and skilled workforce through new QISE courses, training programsand outreach supported by NSF ExpandQISE and other national initiatives
+• Establish a skilled workforce through new quantum engineering courses, training programs and outreach supported by NSF ExpandQISE and other national initiatives

 Local Impact

-We are training a new generation of engineers and scientists with cutting-edge skills in quantum science and engineering.
-Special emphasis is placed on engaging students from underserved groups, providing internships at the MagLab and partner labs and creating new quantum courses that strengthen our curriculum across departments.
+We are training a new generation of engineers and scientists with cutting-edge skills in quantum engineering.
+Special emphasis is placed on hands-on learning, providing internships at the MagLab and partner labs and creating new courses that strengthen our curriculum across departments.
 By building this talent pipeline, we are positioning Tallahassee and the State of Florida as a growing hub for quantum innovation.

 National Leadership

-With over $10M in NSF ExpandQISE funding and congressional support for a $2.25M quantum communication testbed, we are expanding the nation’s quantum research and education capacity.
+With over $10M in NSF ExpandQISE funding, we are expanding the nation’s quantum research and education capacity.
 Our projects directly support U.S. priorities in secure communications, advanced sensing and quantum computing.
 Through these efforts, the college contributes to national security, economic competitiveness and developing critical technologies for aerospace, defense and energy sectors.

 Global Significance